-Ever since the industrial revolution, customers have required increasingly customized products.
-The speed of innovation is increasing, driven by digitalization and the fight for sustainability.
-Commoditization and globalization are pushing down prices faster than ever before.
-How can companies navigate to make agility and customization a competitive advantage?
-How can they get economy of scale and reduce the cost of complexity without impeding innovation?
-How can they provide customers both the benefits of customization and industrialization?
+Since the Industrial Revolution, individuals have come to expect increasingly customized products.
+The speed of innovation is increasing, driven by digitalization and the fight for sustainability, while commoditization and globalization are pushing down prices faster than ever before.
+How can companies employ the features of agility and customization to gain a competitive advantage?
+How can they leverage economies of scale and reduce the cost of complexity without impeding innovation?
+And lastly, how can they provide customers with the seemingly opposing benefits of both customization and industrialization?

-Modularization is a tool to subdivide the product in a smart way - to get economy of scale, but also be able to create different configurations to increase value for customers.
+Modularization is a tool to subdivide the product in a logical way that provides both economies of scale and the ability to create different configurations for increased value for customers.
 The Modularity of a product is a measurement of how configurable it is, meaning how many combinations you can build with a given number of building blocks.

 Working with a Modular System is a mindset.
 It can be leveraged across all industries, pushing the boundaries of what can be achieved with product platforms and shared components.
 Masters of the art of modularization acknowledge that it is much more than just a modular product.
-It is encompassing the whole business: Products, Operating Models, and Infrastructure.
+Modularity encompasses the whole business; Products, Operating Models, and Infrastructure.

-Modular Systems are not limited to product-focused industries such as Cars, Home Appliances, or Telecom.
-They are also imperative for transforming project-oriented businesses from Engineering-to-Order to Configure-to-Order.
-It is also a springboard for service-producing companies to control the offering and transfer knowledge and value from people to the company.
-Modularization is also a fundamental tool within software development to increase code reuse, enable parallel development, and reduce testing effort.
+Modular Systems are not limited to product-focused industries such as cars, home appliances, or telecom.
+Modular Systems are also imperative for transforming project-oriented businesses from Engineer-to-Order to Configure-to-Order operating models.
+Modularity is also a springboard for service-producing companies to control the offering, and to transfer both knowledge and value from individuals to the organization.
+Modularization is a fundamental tool within software development to increase code reuse, enable parallel development, and reduce testing effort.

-On this page, we will share our best thoughts on what a Modular System is, how to use modularization to enable your business strategy, how to create such a system for your products, how to improve it, how to measure modularity. and what core capabilities are needed for success.
+Below we will share our thoughts on what a Modular System is, how to use modularization to enable your business strategy, how to create a system for your products, and how to improve it.
+We will also share how to measure modularity and what core capabilities are needed for success.

 What is Modularization?

-Modularization is the activity of dividing a product or system into modules that are interchangeable.
-The target of modularization is to create a system that is flexible to create different requested configurations, while reducing the number of unique building blocks (module variants) needed to do so.
-By re-using module variants across multiple configurations, volumes are consolidated on module level, and economy of scale is reached without standardizing the product.
+Modularization is the activity of dividing a product or system into interchangeable modules.
+The target of modularization is to create a flexible system that enables the creation of different requested configurations, while also reducing the number of unique building blocks (module variants) needed to do so.
+By re-using module variants across multiple configurations, volumes are consolidated on the module level, and economy of scale is reached without limiting/rationalizing the product offerings.

-Modularization is combining the benefits of standardization (low cost of complexity) with customization (be able to create the right product for each customer)
+Modularization combines the benefits of standardization, which drives a low cost of complexity, with customization by creating the right product for each customer and their situational needs.